 Ozar has a good number of restaurant options.
 One can choose from dhabas to street food kiosks and restaurants serving popular Maharashtrian delights.

-- Shivneri Fort and Temple: Shivneri Fort is the birthplace of Chatrapathi Sivaji.
-The fort is visible from the Vighneshwar Vinayak Temple and also houses a small temple dedicated to Goddess Shivani, after whom Chatrapathi Sivaji was named.
+Shivneri Fort and Temple: Shivneri Fort is the birthplace of Chatrapathi Sivaji.
+The fort is visible from the Vighneshwar Vinayak Temple and also houses a small temple dedicated to Goddess Shivani.
 Devotees travelling to Ozar and Lenyadri Ashtavinayak temples also stop at this Fort as it is a place of interest.

 Other Ashtavinayak Temples

-- Mayureshwar Temple, Morgaon: This is the first of the Ashtavinayak temples.
-Devotees begin and end their journey at the Mayureshwar Temple.
+Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
 The temple got its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
-The Mayureshwar Temple is located at Morgaon, 165 km from the Vighneswar Vinayak Temple.
+It is in Morgaon, 165 km from the Vighneswar Vinayak Temple.

-- Siddhi Vinayak Temple, Siddhatek: This temple is the second in the list of Ashtavinayak Temples.
-Lord Vishnu is believed to have appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
-Lord Siddhi Vinayak is considered to be the only idol with the trunk pointing towards the right.
-The Siddhi Vinayak Temple is in Siddhatek, 150 km from the Vighneswar Vinayak
+Siddhi Vinayak Temple, Siddhatek: Lord Vishnu appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
+Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
+TIt is in Siddhatek, 150 km from the Vighneswar Vinayak

-- Ballaleshwar Temple, Pali: This temple is the third in the list of Ashtavinayak Temples.
-As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
+Ballaleshwar Temple, Pali: This temple is named after Lord Ganesh’s devotee Ballal.
 This is the only Ganesh Temple named after a devotee.
-The Ballaleshwar Temple is in Pali, 250 km from the Vighneswar Vinayak
+It is in Pali, 250 km from the Vighneswar Vinayak

-- Varadha Vinayak Temple, Mahad: This temple is the fourth in the list of Ashtavinayak Temples.
-Lord Ganesh is referred to as Varadha Vinayak, the Lord who grants boons and wishes.
-The Varadha Vinayak Temple is in Mahad, 150 km from the Vighneswar Vinayak Temple.
+Varadha Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
+It is in Mahad, 150 km from the Vighneswar Vinayak Temple.

-- Chintamani Temple, Theur: This temple is the fifth in the list of Ashtavinayak temples.
-Lord Ganesh is believed to have retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
-The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was known as Chintamani Vinayak.
-The Chintamani Temple is located at Theur, 105 km from the Vigneshwar Vinayak Temple.
+Chintamani Temple, Theur: Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
+The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was the name Chintamani Vinayak.
+It is in Theur, 105 km from the Vigneshwar Vinayak Temple.

-- Girijatmaj Temple, Lenyadri: This temple is the sixth in the list of Ashtavinayak Temples.
-Goddess Parvathi is believed to have performed penance at this place to have a child.
+Girijatmaj Temple, Lenyadri: Goddess Parvathi performed penance at this place to have a child.
 Her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
-The Girijatmaj Temple is in Lenyadri, 87 km from the Vighneswar Vinayak
+It is in Lenyadri, 87 km from the Vighneswar Vinayak